-DigitalGlobe argues that the quality of commercial aerial photography — like images available on Google and Bing map websites — is in more than 90 countries at 5-centimeters resolution.
+DigitalGlobe argues that the quality of commercial aerial photography — like images available on Google and Bing map websites — is in more than 90 countries at 5-centimeter resolution.
 These images are taken from an aircraft, not a satellite.

-The petition was made to the Commerce Department and National Oceanic and Atmospheric Administration (NOAA) to lift restrictions that limit the quality of commercially available satellite images to 0.5 meter resolution.
+The petition was made to the Commerce Department and National Oceanic and Atmospheric Administration (NOAA) to lift restrictions that limit the quality of commercially available satellite images to 0.5-meter resolution.

-Without the waiver, US government agencies and strategic partners will be the only customers allowed access to the highest resolution images.
+Without the waiver, US government agencies and strategic partners will be the only customers allowed access to the highest-resolution images.

-The request was made on May 14, 2013 but has yet to receive a ruling.
-Astrium has also requested a lift to the French government.
-Astrium’s Pleiades 1A/1B satellite, offers satellite imagery at 0.5 meter resolution.
+The request was made on May 14, 2013, but has yet to receive a ruling.
+Astrium(currently AIRBUS Defence and Space) has also requested a lift from the French government.
+Astrium’s Pleiades 1A/1B satellite offers satellite imagery at 0.5-meter resolution.

-By allowing higher resolution satellite imagery to commercial customers will help the US maintain a technological edge over foreign companies.
+Allowing higher-resolution satellite imagery to commercial customers will help the US maintain a technological edge over foreign companies.